Frankfurt National Assembly: Rump parliament and dissolution

 On 5 April 1849, all Austrian deputies left Frankfurt.
 The new elections called for by Prime Minister Heinrich Gagern did not take place, further weakening the assembly.
 In desperation, Gagern demanded that the Regent personally intervene with the Princes to save the Constitution.
 Reminding Gagern of his own terms forbidding the Provisional Central Power from interfering in the work of the Constitution, the Regent refused, and Gagern resigned in consequence on 10 May 1849.

 On 14 May, the Prussian parliamentarians also resigned their mandates.
 In the following week, nearly all conservative and bourgeois-liberal deputies left the parliament.
 The remaining left-wing forces insisted that 28 states had accepted the Frankfurt Constitution and began the Constitutional Campaign (Reichsverfassungskampagne), an all-out call for resistance against the Princes who refused to accept the Constitution.
 The supporters of the campaign did not consider themselves revolutionaries.
 From their perspective, they represented a legitimate national executive power acting against states that had breached the Constitution.
 Nonetheless, only the radical democratic left was willing to use force to support the Constitution, notwithstanding their original reservations against it.
 In view of their failure, the bourgeoisie and the leading liberal politicians of the faction of the Halbe ("half ones") rejected a renewed revolution and withdrew—most of them disappointed—from their hard work in the Frankfurt Parliament.

 The May Uprisings

 In the meantime, the Reichsverfassungskampagne had not achieved any success regarding acceptance of the Constitution, but had managed to mobilize those elements of the population that were willing to commit violent revolution.
-In Saxony, this led to the May Uprising in Dresden, in the Bavarian part of the Rhenish Palatinate to the Pfälzer Aufstand, a rising during which revolutionaries gained the de facto governmental power.
+In Saxony, this led to the May Uprising in Dresden, in the Bavarian part of the Palatinate, the Pfälzer Aufstand, a rising during which revolutionaries gained the de facto governmental power.
 On 14 May, Leopold, Grand Duke of Baden had to flee the country after a mutiny of the Rastatt garrison.
 The insurrectionists declared a Baden Republic and formed a revolutionary government headed by the Paulskirche deputy Lorenz Brentano.
 Together with Baden soldiers that had joined their side, they formed an army under the leadership of the Polish general Mieroslawski.